nuhamind2/mqtt-broadcast/QUICKSTART.md

-Install NATS server from [nats release page](https://github.com/nats-io/gnatsd/releases), then start it.
+Install NATS server from [nats release page](https://github.com/nats-io/gnatsd/releases), then start it with :

 `gnatsd -DV`

 -DV is flag to enable debug and trace message, usefull for testing.
 By default NATS server will listen on port 4222